gunnsinghal/FinTrack-Pro/README.md

-# Expense Tracker Application
+# FinTrack Application

 ## Overview

-This Expense Tracker Application is a web-based tool developed using the Flask framework in Python.
+This Application is a web-based tool developed using the Flask framework in Python.
 It allows users to track their daily expenses, categorize them, and visualize their spending habits over time.

 ## Features